ldsands/UsefulCodeSnippets/programming_languages/dotnet/dotnet_install_overview.md

 ### Installation and running first script

 -To allow for use of a simple c# file as a script run the following command in the dotnet CLI (this is needed because without it c# projects have to be compiled).
-    - you can also install through chocolatey for windows
+    - You can also install through chocolatey for windows

 ```PowerShell
 dotnet tool install -g dotnet-script
 ```

 -Then you have to navigate to whatever folder in which you want to contain your project and enter the following lines code
-    - the first line of code create a script project which is very barebones
+    - The first line of code create a script project which is very barebones
-        - if you want to change the name of the script to something else use this code instead `dotnet script init custom.csx` this will make the script name custom.csx not main .csx
+        - If you want to change the name of the script to something else use this code instead `dotnet script init custom.csx` this will make the script name custom.csx not main .csx
-    - the second line will run the script
+    - The second line will run the script

 ```PowerShell
 dotnet script init